• Skip to main content

 You may be asked to pay the rent in cash, don’t worry, as this is not uncommon.
 Do insist on a receipt of payment, so there is no argument!

-Sitges link Vivanuncios, Segundo Mano, or Mercado Libre, and Inmuebles24 all have list properties to buy and rent.
+Sitges link Vivanuncios, or Mercado Libre, and Inmuebles24 all have list properties to buy and rent.
 It’s a great way to see what you can afford (and how much luxury you’ll have!)

 What to do about healthcare when you move to Mexico

 Mexico has both public and private healthcare systems.
-While the public sector provides wide geographical cover, the quality of service is not as good as the private sector.
-For this reason, many Expats choose to take out private health insurance to access the excellent private healthcare system in Mexico.
+Residents are eligible for universal medical care from the Mexican healthcare system.
+While the public sector provides comprehensive geographical cover, the quality of service is not as good as the private sector.
+For this reason, many Expats choose to take out a basic private insurance policy to access Mexico’s excellent private healthcare system.

 Many places in Mexico have high levels of English.
 For example, in Mexico City or Puerto Vallarta, you could get by most of the time with just “Hola” in Expat areas.

-However, you’ll generally miss out if you don’t decide to learn at least some Spanish.
-Small interactions with neighbors, shopkeepers, and such add a real richness to many Expat’s lives.
+As most locals only speak Spanish, you’ll generally miss out if you don’t decide to learn at least some Spanish.
+Small interactions with neighbors, shopkeepers, and such add a natural richness to many Expat’s lives.
 And, in emergencies, you fare better if you can understand what is going on.
-It will help you with customs, any legal paperwork, find a job, and open a bank account.
+It will help you with customs, legal paperwork, finding a job, and opening a bank account.

-Apps like Duolingo and online platforms like iTalki are popular to get started.
+Apps like Duolingo and online platforms like iTalki can help you get started with your Spanish lessons before you move to Mexico.

 7 Bonus tips – How to move to Mexico

-1. Mexico doesn’t require you to have an international driver’s license or a Mexican license.
+1. Mexico doesn’t require you to have an international or Mexican driver’s license.
 As long as your license from your home country is current, you can use it to drive legally in Mexico.

 2. If you’re moving to Mexico from North America, most (if not all) of your electronics will still work.
 Now it’s just up to you if you want to move them to Mexico.
 If you travel from Europe, many will not, and you’re better off purchasing new items in Mexico.